-How’s your week going?
 This baltic weather puts me in the mood to bake more than ever, so that’s exactly what I did!
 Looking at all the pictures of the heavy snowfall and talk of school closures and snow days in England has actually made me quite jealous.
 Am I crazy?
 Quite possibly!
 All we’ve had is a very light covering so far.
 Bring on the snow I say, I love it!
 I’m no doubt going to regret I said this when it’s snowing a blizzard at 3pm on the walk home from school.

 We may not have had very much snow (so far) but it’s still been absolutely freezing, so on my day off I decided to try my hand at Chelsea buns.
 I’ve been meaning to make these for so long now.
 I’ve adored Chelsea buns since I was a little girl, when my Saturday morning usually involved buying one (truth be told we usually ended up buying almost everything!) from the Baker’s van that went around the town.
 It was always such a treat.

 What else can I say?
 These were PERFECT.
 I couldn’t have been happier with them if I tried.
-I had to give some away otherwise it would have been roll out the barrel!
-I think I ate…*blush* FIVE in a mere twenty four hours.
-Yes, I’m afraid so.
+I had to get them out of my house as soon as possible.
+Damage control!
+It was probably too little to late though…I think I ate…FIVE in a mere twenty four hours.